DeveloperZo/InfinityQube/Assets/Docs/Project Doc/demo_instructions.md

 ## Performance Analytics

 The game automatically saves your play data to help improve the cosmic experience:
-- **Statistics Location**: Check your game folder or Documents folder for "player_statistics.json"
+- **Statistics File**: "player_statistics.json" - automatically created when you play
+- **File Locations** (check any of these):
+  - **Documents/InfinityQube/** folder (easiest to find)
+  - Game installation folder (next to the .exe file)
+  - Game data folder (AppData/LocalLow/...)
-- **Feedback Request**: If you enjoyed this cosmic journey, consider sharing your stats file via Discord!
+- **Feedback Request**: If you enjoyed this cosmic journey, please share your "player_statistics.json" file via Discord!
 Your play data helps refine the universe for future wanderers.
+- **Privacy**: Only gameplay patterns are recorded - no personal information

 ## System Requirements